Fredilly/article6-methodologies/README.md

 - Fixed BM25 params and TF‑IDF/Linear hyperparameters; stable ordering and splits.
 - Dataset files recorded in `datasets_manifest.json` with SHA‑256.

+See also: `docs/baselines-cli.md` for quickstart commands, expected metrics, and how to verify determinism locally.

 ### Meta-driven source hash check
 Use `node scripts/check-source-hash.js` to verify that all `META.references.tools[*]` entries exist and match their recorded SHA-256.
 This avoids assumptions about folder layout and treats `META` as the source of truth for tool paths.